5 Ways to Create Video Content (When You Don’t Like Video)

 This is probably one of the simplest forms of video creation, and one of the most powerful.
 Why?
 Because it’s real and human and live.
 Sure, you can put it through some editing apps if you really want to but it's not really necessary.

 If you see something interesting that’s funny, surprising or cute, or even aggravating or bizarre, whip out your phone and capture it.
 Once you get into the habit, you’ll see ideas that can be applied to your niche everywhere you look.
 Then add a short and relevant caption and post away.
 I find Instagram and Facebook are the best platforms for video engagement.

 Recently, I was at a promotional dinner for a newly opened hotel here in Vientiane, and our table staff began plating our food directly directly onto the glass table in front of us.
-I took a quick video of it on my (pretty dated) iphone 5.
+I took a quick video of it on my (pretty dated) iPhone 5.
 Then I popped it onto Facebook captioned “Who needs a plate?
 From table to tummy”.
-It got 11 comments and replies and over 600 views!
+Within a few hours, it had 11 comments and replies and over 600 views.

 Tip: Want to cut out the background noise from a crowded restaurant?
 Download the free Video Mute app and it does it for you in seconds.

 This is another ridiculously easy way to animate your existing photos.
 Take one of your photos or videos and add a simple effect to it.
 It’s not particularly exciting but depending on what result you’re going for, it can be surprisingly effective.

 There are loads of apps that can do this for you, both free and paid.
 I trialled one called Lumyer - it’s free to use with more animations available to in the premium version.
 I made a very simple animation using a photo of cat and raining confetti down on her.